memgraph/docs/docs/reference-guide/transactions.md

 <img src={require('../data/how-to-guides/manage-transactional-queue/show_transactions.png').default}/>

+### Distinguish between transactions

+Since Memgraph v2.9.0, users can pass additional metadata when starting a transaction.
+The `SHOW TRANSACTIONS;` returns the user-defined transaction metadata.
+This way, each unique transaction is easily identifiable.

 ### Terminate transactions

 To terminate one or more transactions, you need to open a new session and use the following query: